ON THE BEACH: Activities

 - Stay away from wildlife, dead or alive.
 Leave wildlife alone.

 - Stay at least 100 yards away from seal pups so the mother will return.

 - Federal law prohibits touching, feeding, and disturbing marine mammals.

 - Whales (dead or alive) are protected.
 Dissecting, dismembering, or removing parts can spread disease and is against the law.

 - Intentionally running over seabirds or other animals is against the law.

 - In case of emergency, the Washington State Department of Fish and Wildlife can be contacted through 911.

-- Do not set up your picnic on the hard packed sand at the water’s edge where vehicles drive.
-This is extremely important at higher tides or when there are larger crowds.
+- Do not set up a picnic on the hard packed sand where the vehicles drive.

-- Do not set up your picnic at the end of the beach approach roads, as vehicles use these as a main entrance to the beach.
+- Do not set up at the end of a beach approach.

-- Do not bury people in the sand or build sand castles in a high traffic area.
+- Do not bury people in the sand or build a sand castle in a high traffic area.

-- Do not do anything in a main traffic area that you would not do in the street in front of your house.
+- Do not do anything in the main traffic area that you would not do in the street in front of your house.